PlaythingBlog/plaything.core/README.rst

 Multiple microblogs
 ````````````````````
-PlayThing is a microblogging platform which allows you to run multiple microblogs
-at a time.
+Run multiple microblogs at a time.
 Each microblog is called a ``collection``.

 Multiuser
 ````````````
-Out of the box PlayThing allows multiple users
+Out of the box PlayThing allows multiple blog users

 Different types of posts
 ``````````````````````````